Irish College in Paris: Foundation

-The religious persecution under Elizabeth and James I lead to the suppression of the monastic schools in Ireland in which the clergy for the most part received their education.
+The religious persecution under Elizabeth and James I led to the suppression of the monastic schools in Ireland in which the clergy for the most part received their education.
 It became necessary, therefore, to seek education abroad, and many colleges for the training of the secular clergy were founded on the continent, at Rome, in Spain and Portugal, in Belgium, and in France.

-The founder of the Irish College in Paris was the Reverend John Lee, an Irish priest who came to Paris, in 1578, with six companions, and entered the Collège de Montaigu.
-Having completed his studies he became attached to the Church of St. Severin, and made the acquaintance of a French nobleman, John de l'Escalopier, President of the Parliament of Paris, who placed at the disposal of the Irish students in Paris a house in the rue de Sèvres, which served them as a college.
-Father Lee became the first rector about 1605.
+The founder of the Irish College in Paris was John Lee, an Irish priest who came to Paris, in 1578, with six companions, and entered the Collège de Montaigu.
+Having completed his studies he became attached to the Church of St. Severin, and made the acquaintance of a French nobleman, John de l'Escalopier, President of the Parlement of Paris, who placed at the disposal of the Irish students in Paris a house in the rue de Sèvres, which served them as a college.
+Lee became the first rector in about 1605.

 Seventeenth century

-Lee was followed by Thomas Dease, who was rector until 1621, when he was appointed Bishop of Meath.
+Lee was followed by Thomas Dease, who was rector until 1621 when he was appointed Bishop of Meath.
 By letters patent dated 1623, Louis XIII conferred upon the Irish priests and scholars in Paris the right to receive and possess property.
 It was during the tenure of Dease's successor, Thomas Messingham, that the Irish college was recognised as a seminary by the University of Paris in 1624.
 Messingham organized the course of studies with a view of sending forth capable missionaries to work in their native country.

-The college founded by Father Lee was not spacious enough to receive the numerous Irish students who came to Paris.
+The college founded by Lee was not spacious enough to receive the numerous Irish students who came to Paris.
 Some of them continued to find a home in the Collège Montaigu, others in the Collège de Boncourt, while some, who were in affluent circumstances, resided in the Collège de Navarre.
 This situation attracted the attention of Vincent de Paul and others, who sought to provide them with a more suitable residence.

-In 1672, the bishops of Ireland, deputed Dr. John O'Molony, Roman Catholic Bishop of Killaloe, to treat with Colbert as to the establishment of a new college.
-This was eventually obtained, through the influence of two Irish priests resident in Paris: Dr. Patrick Maginn, formerly first chaplain to Queen Catherine, wife of Charles II of England, and Dr. Malachy Kelly, one of the chaplains of Louis XIV.
-These two ecclesiastics obtained from Louis XIV authorisation to enter on possession of the Collège des Lombards, a college of the University of Paris founded for Italian students in 1333.
+In 1672, the bishops of Ireland, deputed John O'Molony, Roman Catholic Bishop of Killaloe, to treat with Colbert as to the establishment of a new college.
+This was eventually obtained, through the influence of two Irish priests resident in Paris: Patrick Maginn, formerly first chaplain to Queen Catherine, wife of Charles II of England; and Malachy Kelly, one of the chaplains of Louis XIV.
+These two ecclesiastics obtained from Louis XIV authorisation to enter possession of the Collège des Lombards, a college of the University of Paris founded for Italian students in 1333.
 They rebuilt the college, then in ruins, at their own expense, and became its first superiors.
 The acquisition of the college was confirmed by letters patent dated 1677 and 1681.
-Some years later the buildings were extended by Dr. John Farely, and all the Irish ecclesiastical students in Paris found a home in the Collège des Lombards.
+Some years later the buildings were extended by John Farely, and all the Irish ecclesiastical students in Paris found a home in the Collège des Lombards.